Terms and conditions of BMD's AI services

 - Questions about how to use the BMD software

-- Specific questions about how particular business cases can be implemented in the BMD software
+- Specific questions about how to implement particular business cases in the BMD software

 What you should not use BMD Fox for (not supported or outside its intended purpose):